chrisjleu/odata/README.md

 This is a rapid prototype so naturally there are many untidy parts to it.
 For instance:

 - No unit tests
-- Incomplete functionality (not all CRUD features implemented)
+- Incomplete functionality (only create implemented for cars)
 - No form data validation
 - Missing Javadoc
 - In-memory data store